Business and Individual Tax Returns

 We'll prepare and file a Form 1040.
 Includes Schedule A (Itemized Deductions) and Schedule B (Interest & Ordinary Dividends).

-Many tax preparers out there have no credentials whatsoever because the IRS doesn't require any.
-However, we strongly recommend using an EA (federally-licensed professional) or CPA (state-licensed professional) since you're handing over your sensitive personal and financial information.
+- Many tax preparers have no credentials at all because the IRS doesn't require any.
+We strongly recommend using an EA (federally-licensed professional) or CPA (state-licensed professional) since you're handing over your sensitive personal and financial information.
 At Incline Accounting, all tax returns are prepared under the supervision of an EA (Enrolled Agent).